 Barri’s pieces point to a powerful, apocalyptic aesthetic, the fruit of his programming skills, logical thinking and emotions.
 As many think of him as a master of audiovisual performance, we think everyone should experience his work at least once in their life.

-Your work is focused on the interaction of sound, visuals, and programming, for those that are not familiar with your work, could you tell us a little bit about the intellectual process behind?
+Your work is focused on the interaction of sound, visuals, and programming; for those that are not familiar with your work, could you tell us a little bit about the intellectual process behind it?

 You have collaborated with Radiohead, Atoms For Peace, Nicolas Jaar and Monolake, among others.
 What directions do you see taking your work into?